awsdocs/amazon-ecs-developer-guide/doc_source/cluster-auto-scaling.md

 When you have Auto Scaling group capacity providers that use managed scaling, Amazon ECS estimates the optimal number of instances to add to your cluster\.
 Then, Amazon ECS uses this value to determine how many instances to request\.
 The following describes the scale\-out behavior in more detail\.

+1. Amazon ECS selects a capacity provider for each task by following the capacity provider strategy from the service, from the standalone task, or from the cluster default\.
+Amazon ECS follows the rest of these steps for a single capacity provider\.

+   If a task doesn't have a capacity provider strategy, then that task is ignored by capacity providers\.
+A pending task that doesn't have a capacity provider strategy won't cause any capacity provider to scale out\.
+Tasks or services can't set a capacity provider strategy if that task or service sets a launch type\.

-1. Group all of the provisioning tasks so that each group has the same exact resource requirements\.
+1. Group all of the provisioning tasks for this capacity provider so that each group has the same exact resource requirements\.

-1. When you use multiple instance types in a group, the instances in the Auto Scaling group are sorted by their parameters\.
+1. When you use multiple instance types in an AS; group, the instance types in the Auto Scaling group are sorted by their parameters\.
 These parameters include vCPU, memory, elastic network interfaces \(ENIs\), ports, and GPUs\.
 The smallest and the largest instance types for each parameter are selected\.
 For more information about how to choose the instance type, see [Characterizing your application](https://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/capacity-autoscaling.html#capacity-autoscaling-app) in the *Amazon ECS Best Practices Guide*\.
+**Important**
+If a group of tasks have resource requirements that are greater than the smallest instance type in the Auto Scaling group, then that group of tasks can’t run with this capacity provider\.
+The capacity provider doesn’t scale the Auto Scaling group\.
+The tasks remain in the `PENDING` state\.
+To prevent tasks from staying in the `PENDING` state, we recommend that you create separate Auto Scaling groups and capacity providers for different minimum resource requirements\.
+When you run tasks or create services, only add capacity providers to the capacity provider strategy that can run the task on the smallest instance type in the Auto Scaling group\.
+For other parameters, you can use placement constraints

 1. For each group of tasks, Amazon ECS calculates the number of instances that are required to run the unplaced tasks\.
 This calculation uses a `binpack` strategy\.
 This strategy accounts for the vCPU, memory, elastic network interfaces \(ENI\), ports, and GPUs requirements of the tasks\.
 It also accounts for the resource availability of the Amazon EC2 instances\.
 The values for the largest instance types are treated as the maximum calculated instance count\.
 The values for the smallest instance type are used as protection\.
 If the smallest instance type can't run at least one instance of the task, the calculation considers the task as not compatible\.
 As a result, the task is excluded from scale\-out calculation\.
 When all the tasks aren't compatible with the smallest instance type, cluster Auto Scaling stops and the `CapacityProviderReservation` value remains at 100%\.